Kode-design/BitcoinII-Website/README.md

 - Stat cards lift slightly on hover
 - Loading overlay hides the page scroll bar during initialization
 - Glass-effect components have subtle drop shadows
+- Loading screen remains visible for five seconds after the page and coin are ready
+- Coin colors closely match the Bitcoin II logo for a consistent look

 ## Usage